-A walk over Phase I Habitat survey of the habitats on site was undertaken in January 2017, a updating check of the site undertaken in July 2017, and an evening walkover survey being undertaken in August 2017.
+A walk over Phase I Habitat survey of the habitats on site was undertaken in January 2017, with an evening walkover survey being undertaken in August 2017.
 Habitat types were noted and are presented in the Phase I Habitat format based on the Joint Nature Conservation Committee methodology (2010).

 Habitats on site comprise areas of hardstanding, amenity grassland, introduced shrub and ornamental tree planting.
-Refer to Figure 02: Phase I Habitat Survey, (appended).
+Refer to Figure 02: Phase I Habitat Survey & Bat Assessment, (appended).